anuraghazra/EvolutionAquerium/readme.md

 ```

 ## Reproduction System
-Reproduction System uses checks for `male` and `female` agents and if their `radius` is greater than 8 and they are close enough to each other, then they can reproduce with their specific `DNA`.
+Reproduction System checks for `male` and `female` agents and if their `radius` is greater than 8 and they are close enough to each other, then they can reproduce with their specific `DNA`.

 # Predator class